Winnie Harlow Rocks Tiny Sports Bra And Tight Leggings As She Stretches For Sizzling New Instagram Snap

 “You are stunning!” one of the catwalk queen’s 5.8 million followers wrote, while another said she was “beautiful.”

 The bombshell has been serving up some serious looks on her Instagram as of late, and her fans are definitely here for them.
-The stunner recently made the trip out to Indio, California for the Coachella Music and Arts Festival, and certainly did not disappoint with her wardrobe for the event.
+The stunner recently made the trip out to Indio, California, for the Coachella Music and Arts Festival, and certainly did not disappoint with her wardrobe for the event.
 One glimpse of her experience caught Winnie flashing her assets underneath a see-through mesh sports bra, which she paired with a dangerously short pair of white denim shorts that sent her fans into a frenzy.